-- 1. If the pre-requisites or co-requisites as listed in the current HBU Bulletin of Information for the course from which the student is being withdrawn have not been met. - 2.
-Circumstances beyond the student's control (serious illness, accident, etc.) that will involve excessive absences in the courses from which the student is being withdrawn.
+- If the pre-requisites or co-requisites as listed in the current HBU Bulletin of Information for the course from which the student is being withdrawn have not been met. - Circumstances beyond the student's control (serious illness, accident, etc.) that will involve excessive absences in the courses from which the student is being withdrawn.

 The student is responsible for verifying with the Registrar's Office that an instructor has dropped him from a course.
-The form for this withdrawal may be obtained in the Registrar's Office.
+The form for this withdrawal may be obtained from computer labs on campus or the Registrar's Office.